 Student transcripts are created by computer programs which process faculty grade rolls.
-Student transcripts may only be modified by written documentation signed by the instructor who originally assigned the grade and the Dean of Instruction.
+Student transcripts may only be modified by the instructor submitting an official request to the appropriate Dean.
 Transcript modifications can be performed only by specific personnel within the Registrar's office.